Geod24/merkle-tree/README.md

 $ python merkle.py produce "The quick brown fox" "jump over" "the" "lazy" "dog"
 ```

-creates 8 nodes on the last level and a Level 3 tree.
+repeates the last hash 3 times and creates 8 nodes on the last level and a Level 3 tree.

 ```
 Level 0: